Privacy Policy

 Survey responses: If you choose to participate in the voluntary feedback survey, your responses will be used solely for academic research and improvement of the platform.

-No sensitive personal data (such as medical history, diagnoses, or contact information) is required or intentionally collected.
+Note: No sensitive personal data (such as medical history, diagnoses, or contact information) is required or intentionally collected.

 2. How Your Information Is Used